How to claim TUI Compensation?

 TUI Airways is the third biggest airline in the UK (behind easyJet and British Airways).
 TUI airlines is also the largest charter carrier in the world.
 It is owned by TUI Group which specialises in cruise and package holidays.

 TUI Travel is the product of a merger between TUI AG and First Choice Holidays plc which led to the creation of Thomson Airways.
 In 2017, Thomson was rebranded as TUI Airways (which made more sense, given their logo).
 It aligns them with sister carriers across continental Europe, bearing the same name.

-TUI’s fleet is comprises 56 Boeing aircraft, which serve various locations across four continents.
+TUI’s fleet is comprised of 56 Boeing aircraft, which serve various locations across four continents.